Odes 2.5

 crinibus ambiguoque voltu.

 She is not yet strong enough to bend her neck and carry the yoke, match a partner in the act or bear the weight of a bull, bound head-on for sex.
 The thoughts of your little heifer are off on the flourishing fields, passing the heat of the day by the stream and caring for nothing but play with the bull-calves among the willows in the water-meadow.
 Give up, for now, your appetite for unripe grapes: soon enough, the diversity of autumn will streak the bunches with blue.
 Soon enough, she will be following you, because savage time is running on, and will add to her each year that it has subtracted from you.
-Soon enough your Lalage will be after you to be her mate, brows boldly set, dearer to you than passing-fancy Pholoe, than Chloris, with her white shoulders shining like the moon on the sea from a cloudless sky, than your Cnidian Gyges – who, hair down and his epicene expression on, would make it very hard for keen-nosed visitors to sniff out his gender if you put him in a chorus-line of girls.
+Soon enough your Lalage will be after you to be her mate, brows boldly set, dearer to you than coy Pholoe, than Chloris, with her white shoulders shining like the moon on the sea from a cloudless sky, than your Cnidian Gyges – who, hair down and his epicene expression on, would make it very hard for keen-nosed visitors to sniff out his gender if you put him in a chorus-line of girls.

 `